concrete5cojp/git-Webhooks-Auto-Deploy-PHP-Script/README.md

 - git clone it to directory,
 - Setup Nginx config & restart
 - Generate web hook URL
-- Registering subdomain to Route53 record.
+- Registering subdomain to a Route53 hosted zone.

 # How to set up the git script `deploy.php`